rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 Quick style setup is suitable for simple, quick'n'dirty scripts that need to access databases, in a typical application setup, you want to break down individual component definitions, like relations or commands, into separate files and define them as explicit classes.

 ^INFO
-#### ROM & Frameworks
+#### RTM & Frameworks

 Framework integrations **take care of the setup for you**.
-If you want to use ROM with a framework, please refer to specific instructions for that framework
+If you want to use RTM with a framework, please refer to specific instructions for that framework
 ^

 ## Setup